Best Scope for M1A – Best One for Scout Version and More Reviews

 What Ammo Does the M1A Use?

 The M1A is designed to fire 7.62x51mm NATO-standard ammunition.
-Because the two types of ammo are practically the same, it can also use.308 Winchester ammo.
+Because the two types of ammo are practically the same, they can also use .308 Winchester ammo.
 It’s important to note that any ammo labeled “7.62” will not necessarily work for you.
 Other types of firearms employ the 7.62x39mm and 7.62x54mm cartridges.
 Also, .308 magnum bullets differ from.308 Winchester rounds and will not function in the M1A.

 There’s a scope in this list for every type of shooter, so which one are you?